After you apply: next steps

 Official University of Manitoba transcripts are not required.
 If you have access to your Aurora Student account you may upload a web transcript.
 If not, an Admissions Assistant will add a copy of your transcript to your file for you.

 All graduate programs have specific registration instructions.
-Please check Aurora Student for information specific to your program of study and contact your program for registration instructions.
+Please contact your program for direction.

 Your registration is not complete until fee payments are received or fee payment arrangements have been made in writing prior to the fee payment deadline dates.
 Once your program is approved, please follow departmental procedures to register.